zhaohanyun/Glister/README.md

  ### Tean Members and Personal Contribution
 - Enzhi Zhang ez_zhang@sjtu.edu.cn

-  - ​     Finish the UI of the feature of "View scored photos".
+  - ​     Finish the front end work of the feature of "View scored photos".

   - ​     Finish the front end work of the feature of "Get recommended photos".